wesleyegberto/java-new-features/java-26/README.md

         * after calling the state will be initialized (`isInitialized()` will return true)
     * the lazy constant can be in an uninitialized state, when the method `get()` wasn't called yet
         * `orElse(T)` will return the given value in this case
+* **Primitive Types in Patterns, instanceof and switch**
+    * re-preview with two changes
+    * enhance the definition of [unconditional exactness](https://openjdk.org/jeps/530#Safety-of-conversions)
+    * apply tighter dominance check in switch constructs by expanding the definition of [dominance](https://openjdk.org/jeps/530#Dominance) to also cover primitive type patterns
+        * if a case label is `float f`, we cannot have a case label `42` because 42 will be captured by the first match

 ## Links